Badi, Sudan

 Before the rise of ʿAydhāb and Sawākin, Bāḍiʿ was the gateway to the Sūdān for the Arabs.
 The merchants of Bāḍiʿ traded combs and perfumes from Arabia for elephant tusk and ostrich egg from Ethiopia.
 They also traded with the Beja.
-The chief of the Zanāfij Beja was a Muslim who could speak Arabic, and Arab traders from Mecca visited his capital at Baḳlīn.
+The chief of the Zanāfij Beja was a Muslim who could speak Arabic, and Arab traders from Mecca visited his capital at Baqlīn.
 These must have passed through the port Bāḍiʿ.
 Traders from the port even travelled as far inland as the Nile Valley.
 Gold, probably from the mines of al-Shanka, was exported from Bāḍiʿ.

 The reasons for the decline of Bāḍiʿ are not certain.
 Its trade seems to have been oriented towards the south.
 It was poorly situated for trade with the Nubian kingdoms of Makuria and Alodia, and Dahlak provided a better entrepôt for trade with Ethiopia.
 In this way, Bāḍiʿ was squeezed out and its importance remained primary local and tied to its immediate hinterland.
-The city was apparently in ruins by 1170, when the poet Ibn Ḳalāḳis was shipwrecked off the "island of mosquitoes" (jazīrat al-nāmūs) near Dahlak.
+The city was apparently in ruins by 1170, when the poet Ibn Qalāqis was shipwrecked off the "island of mosquitoes" (jazīrat al-nāmūs) near Dahlak.
 He reports in a poem that "the ruins of Badi ... are as though they were inhabited".
 H. E. Hebbert suggested, based on his analysis of about forty cisterns, that the inhabitants may have had difficulty keeping their water supply free of mosquitoes, which may have hastened the abandonment of the port.

 The ruins on Er Rih were surveyed by Crowfoot in 1911.
 He discovered houses, streets, potsherds, glass, one hundred cisterns and several tombstones with Arabic inscriptions.
 Song-dynasty export celadon (porcelain), which is known to have reached Sawākin by the twelfth century, has not been found at Bāḍiʿ, which is consistent with the presumed timing of the city's abandonment.